Growing list of eye problems in Lyme disease

 - Retinal vasculitis, cotton wool spots and choroiditis

 - Retinitis, macular edema and endophthalmitis

 The authors point out that optic neuritis, which is often seen in multiple sclerosis, occurs in Lyme disease, as well.
 Furthermore, they remind readers that although it is rare, uveitis can also be found in Lyme disease (LD).
 “Findings include vitreitis, retinal vasculitis, cotton wool spots, choroiditis, macular edema and endophthalmitis,” stated Sathiamoorthi.
 “In several cases, spirochetes were detected in vitreous material.”

-Uveitis is an inflammation of the uvea, which is made up of the iris, ciliary body and choroid.
+Uveitis is inflammation of the uvea, which is made up of the iris, ciliary body and choroid.
 Anterior, intermediate and posterior uveitis as well as panuveitis has also been described.

-Uveitis can be found with a wide range of acute and chronic presentations.
+These eye problems have been associated with a wide range of acute and chronic presentations.
 “Patients with anterior uveitis usually complain of pain, redness, blurred vision, and photophobia, watering,” according to Agrawal from the Medical Research Foundation, India.
 “Most of the patients would have had repeated attacks and would have sought consultation with multiple ophthalmologists and would have used topical and/or systemic medications on and off.”

 Ocular complications are infrequent but can be serious.
 “Complications such as macular edema, chorioretinitis and optic neuropathy may be vision-threatening and require treatment with corticosteroids as long as the recommended antimicrobial regimen has been instituted,” stated Sathiamoorthi.